cawa-93/nitro-hmr-issue/README.md

 # Reproduction for nitro issue

-The vir server hangs if connected to a database
+The dev server hangs if connected to a database

 Steps:
 1. Clone repo and run `npm ci`